lijma/lijma/README.md

 ## Hi there 👋

-I am Marvin, a developer who builds bridges between technology and business value.
+I am Marvin, a Digital Nomad and Serial Entrepreneur, building bridges between technology and business value.

 ## Developer & Entrepreneur